Zineb-tech/Zineb-tech/README.md

 # 💫 About Me:

-I am a Software Engineer who enjoys turning ideas into real, working products.
+I am a Software Engineer who enjoys turning ideas into real working products.
 I like the challenge of starting from scratch, building things step by step, and improving them with purpose.

 For me, it's not just about writing code — it's about creating systems that are useful, reliable, and meaningful.
 I care about writing clean, readable code and building solutions that are easy to maintain and improve over time.